William-Lake/job_finder/README.md

 ## Getting started

+>NOTE: This process is to be used during development.
+When the package is ready
+> for General Availability to the public, a standard `pip install <package-name>`
+> will be used rather than the `-e .` convention.
+Likewise, there will be no
+> need to clone the repository beforehand.

 1. Open a Command Line/Terminal Session
 1. Ensure you have python 3 installed before continuing.
 If not [get it installed](https://wiki.python.org/moin/BeginnersGuide/Download).